woohoolabs/yin/README.md

 #### Supplementary middleware

 There is some [additional middleware](https://github.com/woohoolabs/yin-middleware) for Woohoo Labs.
 Yin you might find useful.
-They can facilitate various tasks like error handling (via transformation of exceptions into JSON:API error responses), dispatching JSON:API-aware controllers or debugging (via syntax checking and validation of requests and responses).
+It can facilitate various tasks like error handling (via transformation of exceptions into JSON:API error responses), dispatching JSON:API-aware controllers or debugging (via syntax checking and validation of requests and responses).